smikhalevski/roqueform/README.md

 Roqueform was built to satisfy the following requirements:

-- Since the form lifecycle consists of separate phases (input, validate, display errors, and submit), the form state management library should allow to tap in (or at least not constrain the ability to do so) at any particular phase to tweak the data flow.
+- Since the form lifecycle consists of separate phases (input, validate, display errors, and submit), the form state management library should allow tapping in (or at least not constrain the ability to do so) at any particular phase to tweak the data flow.

 - Form data should be statically and strictly typed up to the very field value setter.
-So there must be a compilation error if the string value from the silly input is assigned to the number-typed value in the form state object.
+So there must be a compilation error if a string value from an input is assigned to a number-typed value in the form state object.

 - **Use the platform!** The form state management library must not constrain the use of the `form` submit behavior, browser-based validation, and other related native features.

 - There should be no restrictions on how and when the form input is submitted because data submission is generally an application-specific process.

 - There are many approaches to validation, and a great number of awesome validation libraries.
-The form library must be agnostic to where (client-side, server-side, or both), how (on a field or on a form level), and when (sync, or async) the validation is handled.
+The form library must be agnostic to where (client-side, server-side, or both), how (on a field or form level), and when (sync or async) the validation is handled.

 - Validation errors aren't standardized, so an arbitrary error object shape must be allowed and related typings must be seamlessly propagated to the error consumers/renderers.